FAQs: Student Life Basics

 What is the atmosphere like among students and faculty?

 Our students and faculty are extremely collaborative in their approach to learning.
 Because of our small class size and the seriousness with which our faculty approach teaching, our faculty engage with students in ways uncommon in academia.
 Our students work together in study groups, share class notes, and enjoy casual conversation with their professors outside of class on a daily basis.
-The Law School does not have a published class rank and the wealth of employment opportunities for Chicago students facilitates a collegial and cooperative environment.
+The Law School does not have a published class rank and the wealth of employment opportunities for UChicago students facilitates a collegial and cooperative environment.

 Our students and faculty are excited about ideas.
 There is no single viewpoint, ideology, or style of thought imposed upon or shared by all students.
 Instead, all ideas are welcome.
 Our faculty expose students to contrasting views and challenge students on their ideas.
-Read more about our academic culture to find out why Chicago is such a unique place to study law.
+Read more about our academic culture to find out why UChicago is such a unique place to study law.

 What about extracurricular activities?

 There are approximately 60 student organizations that are very active at the Law School.
 Our organizations host speakers, organize debates, and plan service projects and social gatherings.
 Students write and direct their own annual Law School Musical, play intramural sports, and gather for Coffee Mess (a weekly breakfast) and Wine Mess at the end of the week.
-In addition, many of our students work in our legal clinics and participate in our Pro Bono Program.
+In addition, many of our students work in our legal clinics and participate in our Pro Bono Service Initiative.

 What about safety?